RoelofSetsFire/data-processing-1/20 Readings/40 Reading 4/10 Readings.md

 # Reading 4

-Read the following articles and answer the accompanying question.
-Push the pdf with your answer on GitHub.
-This is an individual assignment that will be graded pass/fail.

 * Colin Ware "Visual thinking for design", Chapter 2 ("What we can easily see") and Chapter 4 ("Color").

 * D. Borland and R. M. Taylor II, "[Rainbow Color Map (Still) Considered